Skip to main content

 After completing this tutorial, you’ll have the following setup:

-3. Impersonation granted: GCP allows the pod to impersonate the gcs-reader service account
+3. Impersonation granted: GCP lets the pod impersonate the gcs-reader service account.

 Prerequisites